walmartlabs/concord/docs/examples/ansible_project/README.md

       verbosity: 0
 ```

 Commit and push the repository to a remote server (e.g. GitHub).
-If you are using HTTP(S), please
+If you are using SSH, a
-allow anonymous access.
-If you are using SSH, a new SSH key pair will created on the step 2 - you
+new SSH key pair will created on the step 2 - you will need access to the repository
-will need access to the repository settings to add a new public key.
+settings to add a new public key.

 ## Concord project